ejnnr/ejnnr.github.io/content/post/karger-extensions/index.md

 As we argue in the paper, this additional term makes the Karger potential more "confident" than the random walker potential, in the sense that it assigns more extreme probabilities to each node.
-This can be seen in the following figure, where we show the Karger and random walker probabilities on graphs representing an image of a flower:
+This can also be seen in the plot of the potentials for an image we had above.

-{{< figure src="flower.png" caption="Figure 2: Karger and random walker potentials in comparison.
-The Karger potential is more \"confident\" if compared at the same β value." >}}

-\\(\beta\\) is a parameter that influences how the edge weights are computed based on the image.
-For large \\(\beta\\), the edge weights become very extreme and both algorithms assign probabilities close to zero or one to each pixel.
-But the Karger potential does so at much smaller values of \\(\beta\\) already, confirming its higher confidence.

-We also empirically compared the Karger-based segmentation method to the random walker and other algorithms on image segmentation and semi-supervised classification tasks.
-In both cases we found that it performs at least as well as these classical algorithms, see the paper for detailed results.
+{{< /spoiler >}}

 ## Conclusion {#conclusion}